skjdghsdjgsdj/babypod-hardware/README.md

 When you are online, you can turn off the BabyPod while a timer is running, then turn it back on and the timer resumes as if nothing happened.
 This is because timers run in Baby Buddy itself.
 When you are offline, timers run directly on the BabyPod, so turning off the BabyPod will cancel the timer.

 If you don't see the offline option, your BabyPod is missing either the RTC or the SD card reader, or they failed to initialize.

+### Message of the day

+You can push a message of the day (MOTD) to a BabyPod.
+The message can be up to 20 characters in length.
+To do this:

+1. Create a new note in Baby Buddy with your desired text.
+2. Tag it with "BabyPod MOTD", creating the tag if it doesn't exist.

+BabyPod will consume the MOTD by checking notes every few hours for a note with that tag.
+If it finds one, it shows a modal to the user with a special chime.
+The note is deleted so it doesn't get consumed twice.
+If multiple BabyPods connect to the same instance of Baby Buddy, the first one to pull the note wins.

+BabyPod will only try to consume MOTDs if online, there's an RTC available, and it's been a while since the last check.

 ## Troubleshooting